-The perspective in this work is resource-based.
-Residents of cities depend on 14 infrastructure systems to deliver not only physical resources such as water and gas, 15 but also a range of social goods ranging from education to healthcare.
-Disruptions 16 in the delivery of resources and/or services can have extremely deleterious con-17 sequences, particularly for critical locations such as hospitals and transportation 18 hubs.
-Methods for identifying infrastructure components that are relied upon to 19 supply critical locations with resources can be used for a variety of purposes, 20 including maintenance scheduling, disaster recovery, critical infrastructure pro-21 tection, and urban planning.
-22
+Although the method described in this work can be used in a variety of contexts, the paper focuses on urban infrastructure systems (excluding transport).
+Residents of cities depend on infrastructure systems to deliver not only physical resources such as water and gas, but also a range of social goods ranging from education to healthcare.
+Disruptions in the delivery of resources and/or services can have extremely deleterious consequences, particularly for critical locations such as hospitals.
+Methods for identifying the infrastructure components that supply critical locations with resources could be used in several activities, including maintenance scheduling, disaster recovery, and zoning.